Azure-Samples/assistant-nl2sql/README.md

 Please, pay attention to the costs of the resources created by the script.

-To create resources for the postgresql assistant
+- To create resources for the postgresql assistant
 ```bash
 az login
 ./set_up.sh run_all postgresql
 ```

-To create resources for the bigquery assistant:<br>
+- To create resources for the bigquery assistant:<br>
-- You must have a service-account saved [inside here](./secrets/).
+You must have a service-account saved [inside here](./secrets/).
 For more information [see](https://cloud.google.com/iam/docs/service-accounts-create).

 ```bash
 az login
 ./set_up.sh run_all bigquery
 ```

+- You can provide [examples](data/examples.csv) of queries that the assistant can use as few shot examples.
+Those examples will be indexed and available to the assistant through a tool call.

 ## Supported Databases: